-Includes an allowance for borrowed funds used during construction of \$4 million and \$2 million for the three months ended March 31, 2024 and 2023, respectively.
+\ Includes an allowance for borrowed funds used during construction of \$4 million in both the three months ended September 30, 2024 and 2023, and \$12 million and \$9 million for the nine months ended September 30, 2024 and 2023, respectively.

-Net income for the three months ended March 31, 2024 increased \$35 million compared to the three months ended March 31, 2023.
+Net income for the three months ended September 30, 2024 increased \$47 million, or 100%, compared to the three months ended September 30, 2023, driven largely by an increase in Income from Operations.
 Retail revenues were up not only as a result of general price increases but also as a result of an increase in prices to cover anticipated higher net variable power costs, as authorized by the OPUC in the AUT.
-Purchased power and fuel expense rose considerably over the same period of 2023, as expected, although the Company was able to sell power into the wholesale market at higher prices also, which contributed to increased revenues and thus minimized the overall increase in NVPC.
-The increase in Administrative and general expense reflects increases in various categories including wages, outside services, regulatory expenses, and an increase in bad debt expense, which was largely due to the amortization of previously deferred COVID-19 expenses now being collected in customer prices and offset in revenues.
-An increase in Depreciation and amortization expense was driven by higher depreciable asset balances.
-Interest expense, net increased primarily due to higher long-term debt balances.
-Other income, net reflects a decrease in 2024, due to the lower interest income on regulatory balances.
-Income tax expense decreased as the Company benefited from higher PTC benefits.
+Purchased power and fuel expense, however, were comparable to the same period of 2023, as wholesale energy prices have shown a decline from the same period a year ago.
+While retail energy deliveries increased period over period as a result of higher demand from industrial customers, the increase in total system load was driven by a rise in wholesale energy deliveries.
+Generation, transmission and distribution expenses were up due to maintenance activities, vegetation management, service restoration work, and a charge to reduce the deferral for the January 2024 storm due to the application of an earnings test.
+Depreciation and amortization expense, driven by higher depreciable asset balances, and Interest expense, net, due to higher long-term debt balances, both increased, as anticipated, and were largely offset by increased revenues.
+Other income, net continues to see higher AFUDC credits in 2024.